lanl/ELEMENTS/swage/README.md

 }
 ```

-Then, to walk over all the surface facets in a corner would be,
+Then, the code to walk over all the surface facets in a corner would be,

 ```
 for(int elem_gid = 0; elem_gid < mesh.num_elems(); elem_gid++){